opconWizard/opcon-docs/docs/utilities/Command-line-Utilities/Schedule-Extract-Command-line-Interface.md

 defined in the **Change File Directory** setting in the **Enterprise Manager Preferences** (refer to [Setting Preferences for Schedule Extract](../../Files/UI/Enterprise-Manager/Preferences-for-Schedule-Extract.md) in the **Enterprise Manager** online help).
-The change file name must consist of the name of the schedule to extract and the \"\_GC.xml\" extension.
+The change file name must consist of the name of the schedule to extract and the "\_GC.xml" extension.
 If this file is found, Schedule Extract applies the changes to the extracted information as it creates the SMADDI XML formatted file.